beabbot/Assignment-3/README.md

 The shopping bag symbol, is a great way to convey growth and unlimited possibilities It fits well with the e-commerce theme and makes the app instantly recognizable.
-I created the cover page for our mobile manual cover i did the content i write about us and our product that we are selling which is moisturizer,toners,serum and face mask i also did introduction our brand name and the reason of choosing the name
+I created the cover page for our mobile manual cover